ChannelizeIO/Channelize-Whiteboard-SDK/README.md

     4. For Small Classroom and Large Hall
          - Student need to use raise hand for granting permission to use annotation tool.

+- Bonus features:
+    1. Announcements: Teacher can do announcements in text and image forms.
+    2. Polls: Teachers can raise a poll (question) with four options and students can choose one of the four options as an answer.

 ### Some Upcoming Features